Renters Rights LondonRenters Rights LondonRenters Rights London

 Security of tenure

 Currently, the only private landlords still offering tenancies of longer than a year are those who cater for the wealthiest end of the market (for example, Get Living London in the Olympic Village charges around £400 per week).
-Londoners on ordinary incomes desperately need security of tenure, too.
+Londoners on ordinary incomes desperately need security of tenure, too, while also being able to respond to life events.
+Open-ended tenancies, with

 Your rights